 It is essential to mark the cut lines to the 3/4″ plywood sheets before making the cuts with a circular saw.
-Make sure you create the door and window openings properly, before attaching them to the frame.
+Also, make sure you create the door and window openings properly, before attaching them to the frame.
 Smooth the cut edges with sandpaper thoroughly.

 Build the top ridge out of 2×2 lumber and secure it to the top of the roof using galvanized screws.
-Place a spirit level on top of the slat to to make sure it is perfectly horizontal.
+Similarly, place a spirit level on top of the slat to to make sure it is perfectly horizontal.

 Top Tip: In addition, build the rafters out of 2×2 lumber, making sure you cut one end at 45 degrees.
 Fit the rafters into place and secure them to the structure with 2 1/2′ screws, after drilling pilot holes.